All Episodes

 With taxpayer money.

-Yeah, the millionth money with money or personnel.
+Yeah, the millions with money with personnel.

-You know, anyway, that means that that's sort of beside the point, not directly relevant to what you asked me, but uh it is something that I think ought to be noted.
+Anyway, that's sort of beside the point, not directly relevant to what you asked me.

 That's part of our foreign policy, frankly.

-This is why I say no matter what comes out of this um commission now, if you know Mr. Clapper's right and there's gonna be more to the indictment, uh more people brought in.
+This is why I say no matter what comes out of this commission now, if Mr. Clapper's right and there's going to be more to the indictment, more people brought in, I just can't believe it.

-I I won't believe be able to believe whatever happens, and that's not the situation we ever want to be in in this country.
+And that's not the situation we ever want to be in in this country.

-And because uh someone doesn't like the person holding the office, attacking the office and weakening the office isn't in anybody's interest.
+And because someone doesn't like the person holding the office, attacking the office and weakening the office isn't in anybody's interest.

-Um you have uh a man like Weissman or Muller, uh consider what Weissman did specifically in the Eastern District of New York.
+Consider what Weissman did specifically in the Eastern District of New York.

 We now know because an informant has written us a letter that someone else confessed to the murder.

-Um, and they know all of the facts about the murder that this fellow Vicarena was Charged with, and it was in Vicarena, but we still haven't ever heard that from Mr. Weissman or anyone from the government.
+But we still haven't ever heard that from Mr. Weissman or anyone from the government.

 We only know it because the informant gave them that information.